linear_elasticity/elastodynamic.py¶

 # Time-stepping parameters.

-# Note: the Courant number C0 = dt * cl / H
+# For implicit schemes, dt based on the Courant number C0 = dt * cl / H

 dt = H / cl # C0 = 1